Fort Pitt Provincial Park: Bison and the establishment of Fort Pitt

 In 1690, Henry Kelsey from the HBC became the first European to walk the prairies of Rupert's Land and see the abundance of bison.
 For thousands of years dating back to the Western Archaic and the Avonlea Periods, First Nations have stalked, hunted, and followed the migration of bison along the prairies.
 Prior to European contact with North America, the bison was the most numerous of all grazing animals.
 Estimates of their numbers are only speculative, but may have ranged from 30,000,000 to 75,000,000.
 By the beginning of the nineteenth century, the production of pemmican on the plains had become an industrial-scale operation.
 For many years, prairie bison also provided pelts, hides, and other food.
 In the early 1800s, various fur-trading companies began strategically placing numerous trading posts on the maze of northern waterways.
 The Saskatchewan River provided access to the south-western area of Rupert's Land and to the Sturgeon-Weir River, which led to the Churchill River.
 These vast water highways spanned the future province from east to west.
 In 1830, Fort Pitt was established on the North Saskatchewan River by the HBC in what was at its time known as the heart of buffalo country.
 The fort was built by Chief Factor John Rowand to meet the provisions necessary for the HBC, such as buffalo meat, hides, and pemmican.

-The fort was established in September 1829 by HBC company clerk Patrick Small, the son of North West Company (NWC) partner Patrick Small, the brother-in-law of David Thompson and John MacDonald and the son-in-law of David Hughes.
+Fort Pitt was established in September 1829 by HBC company clerk Patrick Small, the son of North West Company (NWC) partner Patrick Small, the brother-in-law of David Thompson and John MacDonald and the son-in-law of David Hughes.
 During the first winter Small and his men lived in tents, and building was not completed until spring 1831.
 It was closed in 1832 for fear of attack by surrounding Cree and Blackfoot, though it reopened in fall 1833.

 In 1843, John Rowand, the son of John Rowand of Fort Edmonton, became master.
 In 1854, the elder Rowand, on his way to retirement, visited his son.
-While attempting to break up a fight between two voyageurs, he had a heart attack and died.
-Artist Paul Kane visited the fort in 1848.
+While breaking up a fight between two voyageurs, he had a heart attack and died.

+Artist Paul Kane visited Fort Pitt in 1848.